zerospeak/Alaska_Airlines_POC/AircraftSchedulingAndTrackingSystemArchitecture.md

 ## Attribution

-This document was authored by LeRoy D'Souza
+This document was authored by Leeroy D'Souza

 ## Table of Contents